pagopa/terraform-azurerm-v3/azure_devops_agent/README.md

 # Azure devops agent

 This module allows the creation of an Azure DevOps agent (VM scale set), using either a standard OS image or a custom-built image.
+It also gives the possibility to add a custom script extension to the VMs, either one of the provided in this module or a custom extension provided externally

 ## How to use